gdamore/tcell/README.md

 ## Working With Unicode

 Internally Tcell uses UTF-8, just like Go.
-However, it understands how to convert to and from other character sets, using the capabilities of the golang.org/x/text/encoding packages.
+However, Tcell understands how to convert to and from other character sets, using the capabilities of the golang.org/x/text/encoding packages.
 Your application must supply them, as the full set of the most common ones bloats the program by about 2MB.
-If you're lazy, and want them all anyway, see the tcell/encoding sub package.
+If you're lazy, and want them all anyway, see the encoding sub-directory.

 ## Wide & Combining Characters

-The Setcell() API takes a sequence of runes; exactly least one of them should be a non-zero width.
-Combining runes may follow.
+The SetContent() API takes a primary rune, and an optional list of combining runes.
 If any of the runes is a wide (East Asian) rune occupying two cells, then the library will skip output from the following cell, but care must be taken in the application to avoid explicitly attempting to set content in the next cell, otherwise the results are undefined.
-(Normally the wide character will not be displayed.)
+(Normally wide character is displayed, and the other character is not; do not depend on that behavior.)

 Experience has shown that the vanilla Windows 8 console application does not support any of these characters properly, but at least some options like